The environment around the year

 To show our concern for God’s creation and the impact of global warming and climate change, we can mark Lent with a Carbon Fast, starting on Ash Wednesday.

-Of course, reducing our emissions and changing the way we live are not just things we do in Lent – they need to be forever.
+Of course, exercising this role and therefore changing the way we live are not just things we do in Lent – they need to be forever.

 Earth Hour is an annual event organised by the World Wildlife Fund (WWF), when people and organisations all over the world switch off their lights for one hour.